Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 10 –

-Region 10, which includes all of Cook County not within Chicago’s city limits, was the only Illinois region to increase Friday reporting a 15% positvity rate.
-The number is 0.1% higher than the prior day.
+Region 10, which includes all of Cook County not within Chicago’s city limits, decreased Saturday, reporting a 14.8% positvity rate.
+The updated number comes after a day of increase.

-The region's hospital admissions also increased, sitting at 118 as of Friday -- the highest in the state.
-Hospital bed availability is at 24% and ICU beds at 19%, which is below the state's 20% threshold.
+The region's hospital admissions also increased, sitting at 1,601 coronavirus patients as of Saturday -- the highest in the state.
+Hospital bed availability is at 22.3% and ICU beds at 17%, which is below the state's 20% threshold.

 Cook is the only county included in Region 10.